 Researchers have studied glycine and its effects on the body for decades.
-French chemist H. Braconnot is said to have discovered the non-essential amino acid first in 1820, by isolating glycine from acid hydrolysates of protein (x).
-In 2009, NASA actually discovered glycine inside of a comet, suggesting that the fundamental elements of life as we know it here on Earth are also prevalent in space (x).
+French chemist H. Braconnot discovered the nonessential amino acid in 1820 by isolating glycine from acid hydrolysates of protein — superior protein quality.
+Glycine tastes sweet like glucose, so the name derives from the Greek word “glyks” because of its sweet characteristic. (x) In 2009, NASA found glycine inside a comet, suggesting that the fundamental elements of life as we know it here on Earth are also prevalent in space. (x)

-Apart from its role helping support the body’s bones and ligaments, glycine is also important for cognitive development and muscular functions and helps with transporting nutrients that the body converts into energy (x).
-Glycine, unlike some amino acids, is non-essential, meaning the body can create it naturally but it can also be obtained by foods that contain high levels of protein (x).
+Apart from its role in helping support the body’s bones and ligaments, glycine is also essential for cognitive development and muscular functions and helps transport nutrients that the body converts into energy (x).
+Like some amino acids, glycine is nonessential, meaning the body can create it naturally.
+You can get the amino acid by consuming foods that contain high levels of protein. (x)

 What Are Amino Acids?

 Amino acids are the building blocks of proteins and help the body receive the nutrients and essential reactions it needs to continue everyday life (x).
-Proteins work as building blocks for the structure, function and regulation of the tissues and organs in the body (x).
-In their digested state, proteins turn into amino acids.
-The order of amino acids determines the protein’s makeup and ultimately its function (x).
-Both proteins and amino acids are considered the building blocks of life.
-Amino acids are separated into three categories: essential, nonessential and conditional.
+Proteins work as building blocks for the structure, function, and regulation of the tissues and organs in your body. (x) In their digested state, proteins turn into amino acids.
+The amino acid’s order determines the protein’s makeup and, ultimately, its function. (x) Both proteins and amino acids are the building blocks of life.
+Amino acids separate into three categories: essential, nonessential and conditional.

-- Essential amino acids cannot be made in the body and must come from food or supplementation.
+Your body cannot generate essential amino acids and must come from food or supplementation.
 The nine essential amino acids are leucine, isoleucine, histidine, lysine, phenylalanine, methionine, threonine, valine and tryptophan.

-- Nonessential amino acids are naturally produced by our bodies and don’t necessarily need to come from food or supplements, although they can help.
+Your body naturally produces nonessential amino acids and doesn’t need to come from food or supplements, although they can help.
 The nonessential amino acids are glycine, arginine, alanine, asparagine, cysteine, aspartic acid, glutamic acid, glutamine, proline, serine and tyrosine.

 What is Glycine?

-Glycine is medically deemed an important nonessential amino acid found in humans, animals and mammals (x).
-Research states that in its supplement form, glycine may help treat or alleviate symptoms for a variety of conditions and diseases.
-Studies suggest that as a dietary supplement with proper dosage, glycine may have some benefits for patients suffering from heart disease, inflammatory diseases, obesity, types of cancer and diabetes (x).
-As a component of protein, glycine carries many of the same benefits that protein has on the body.
+Medically deemed necessary, glycine is a vital nonessential amino acid found in humans, animals and mammals. (x) Research states that glycine may help treat or ease symptoms for various conditions and diseases in its supplemental form.
+Studies suggest that as a dietary supplement with proper dosage, glycine may benefit patients suffering from heart disease, inflammatory diseases, obesity, types of cancer and diabetes. (x) As a protein component, glycine carries many of the same benefits that protein has on the body.

 Where is Glycine Found?

-Glycine is found in the central nervous system and is typically stored in the spinal cord, brain stem and retina.
-It works as a neurotransmitter, acting as a catalyst in many of the body’s everyday functions dealing with nerves and muscles in the central nervous system.
-It is medically deemed the simplest amino acid and works with hydrogen as a side chain (x).
+Found in the central nervous system and stored in the spinal cord, brain stem and retina (layer back of the eyeball), glycine works as a neurotransmitter, acting as a catalyst in many of your body’s daily functions dealing with nerves and muscles of the central nervous system.
+Medically deemed the simplest amino acid that works with hydrogen as a side chain. (x)

 What Foods Contain Glycine?

 Are you looking to switch up your everyday diet overall?
-Before adopting glycine into your daily diet, it’s good to know how to obtain it naturally through food.
+Before adopting glycine as a supplement into your daily diet, it’s good to know how to get it naturally through food.
 Most foods containing high glycine content are also rich in protein.
 Here are a few foods you can find glycine in:

 What is Glycine Used for?

-Glycine is used to help treat a number of irregular functions in the body.
+As mentioned, glycine helps treat several irregular functions in the body.
 It may successfully support the muscles, promote healthy sleep, fortify the liver and strengthen the joints.
-Additionally, glycine works as an antioxidant and may promote an overall healthy mood and sense of well-being.
+Glycine works as an antioxidant and may boost an overall healthy mood and sense of well-being.
+Some benefits include:

-Studies show that many people use glycine for mental health, sleep and anxiety (x).
-In a study evaluating the effects of glycine on daytime sleepiness, fatigue and insomnia, glycine appeared to improve the subjects’ sleep quality (x).
-Glycine may also fight oxidative stress, which can cause an imbalance of free radicals and antioxidants in the body (x).
-Although these studies suggest that it may help with sleep and anxiety, always consult with your physician before adding this supplement and any other to your daily routine.
+Studies show that many people use glycine for mental health, sleep and anxiety. (x) In a study testing glycine effects on daytime sleepiness, fatigue, and insomnia, glycine appeared to improve the subjects’ sleep quality. (x) Glycine may also fight oxidative stress, which can cause an imbalance of free radicals and antioxidants in the body. (x) Although these studies suggest, it may help with sleep and anxiety, always consult with your physician before adding this supplement and any other to your daily routine.

 Glycine works as an antioxidant to help the body produce glutathione, which helps protect the body’s cells against free radicals that cause oxidative damage (x).
 Free radicals are molecules with one or more unpaired electrons, meaning they are unstable.
-Because they are unstable, they can bond with other molecules very easily, which may cause damage and disease.
+Because they are volatile, they can readily bond with other molecules, which may cause damage and disease.

-However, even though they can have negative side effects, free radicals are a natural part of the body.
-They’re caused by things like radiation, toxins and tobacco smoke, but the body also makes them naturally in the process that converts fat into energy (x).
+However, even though they can have adverse side effects, free radicals are a natural part of the body.
+Things like radiation, toxins and tobacco smoke increase free radicals, but your body also makes them naturally in the process that converts fat into energy. (x)

-Research also suggests that glycine may help reduce muscle wasting, which occurs when large scales of muscle mass and strength in the body decrease.
+Research also suggests that glycine may help reduce muscle wasting, which occurs when large scales of muscle mass and body strength decrease.
 Glycine may successfully boost muscle growth and stop muscle breakdown.
 It works with leucine, which is an amino acid required to treat muscle waste.
-However, studies show that glycine may stimulate muscle growth in cases where leucine cannot.
+However, studies show that glycine may stimulate muscle growth where leucine cannot.
 For example, this is often the case in severe diseases such as cancer (x).

 What Does Glycine Do in the Body?

-Glycine is the starting point for several metabolites occurring in the body including glutathione and creatine (x).
-Glycine works as a neurotransmitter and additionally works as an anti-inflammatory agent, antioxidant and modulator of the immune system in the peripheral and nervous tissues.
+Glycine is the starting point for several metabolites — necessary for metabolism — occurring in the body, including glutathione and creatine. (x) Glycine works as a neurotransmitter and additionally works as an anti-inflammatory agent, antioxidant and modulator of the immune system in the peripheral and nervous tissues.

-Neurotransmitters stimulate and inhibit brain cells (x).
-They are responsible for cognition, mood, appetite, digestion, immune function, pain perception and sleep.
-Glycine works as a neurotransmitter, so it has effects on the body that can improve overall daily function.
+Neurotransmitters stimulate and inhibit brain cells. (x) They handle cognition, mood, appetite, digestion, immune function, pain perception and sleep.
+Glycine works as a neurotransmitter, which affects your body to improve its overall daily function.

-Glycine is responsible for restoring glutathione and helps protect against oxidative stress.
-One study that tested the diet of sucrose-fed rats, researchers suggested that glycine rectifies vascular reactivity by increasing the biosynthesis of glutathione.
-Glutathione also protects vascular tissue against oxidative stress which ultimately helps maintain overall health (x).
+Glycine restores glutathione and helps protect against oxidative stress.
+One study that tested the diet of sucrose-fed rats suggested that glycine rectifies vascular reactivity by increasing the biosynthesis of glutathione.
+Glutathione also protects vascular tissue against oxidative stress, which ultimately helps maintain overall health. (x)

 What is Glutathione?

-Glutathione is a tripeptide that contains cysteine, glycine and glutamic acid (x) and enhances citrulline.
-It is an antioxidant that helps promote healthy metabolism in the body by working with neurotransmitters, storing cysteine and enhancing citrulline (x).
+Glutathione is a tripeptide (x) that contains cysteine, glycine and glutamic acid (x) and enhances citrulline.
+It is an antioxidant that helps promote a healthy metabolism in your body by working with neurotransmitters, storing cysteine, and enhancing citrulline. (x)

 Component of Creatine

-Glutathione is a component of creatine and works with it as an antioxidant in plants animals fungi and some bacteria.
-As an amino acid, glutathione is composed of cysteine, glutamic acid and glycine.
-Together the amino acids create a detoxifying agent (x).
+Glutathione is a creatine component and works as an antioxidant in plants, animals, fungi and some bacteria.
+Glutathione is an amino acid composed of cysteine, glutamic acid and glycine.
+Together, the amino acids create a detoxifying agent. (x)

 What is Creatine?

-Collagen is a structural protein made up of a number of amino acids.
+Collagen is a structural protein made up of several amino acids.
 It provides structural support to the connective tissues that exist outside the cells in the body.
-In a study testing collagen peptide supplementation in resistance training, researchers found that collagen may create high amounts of arginine and glycine, which are important in creatine production in the body (x).
+In a study that tested collagen peptide supplementation in resistance training, researchers found that collagen may create high amounts of arginine and glycine, essential in creatine production in the body. (x)

-Glycine should be taken carefully and as instructed by a physician, especially if you are currently experiencing any medical conditions or taking any other supplements or medications.
-The recommended dosage for glycine powder is 1,000 mg one to three times per day, depending on individual needs, or as directed by physician.
+Take glycine with care and as instructed by a physician, especially if you are currently experiencing any medical conditions or taking any other supplements or medications.
+The recommended dosage for glycine powder is 1,000 mg one to three times per day, depending on individual needs, or as directed by a physician.